ashinsabu/grocery-shop/README.md

 # Summary

-A SPA grocery shopping page built without the help of ReactJS.
-(SPA built using only JS without any frameworks requires heavy DOM manipulation using classes and id's so please understand code properly before editing or making changes on your own).
+A full stack Javascript SPA grocery shopping page built without the help of any JS frameworks.
 Minimal usage of anchor tags and new page reloading in order to minimize load times between different features of app.

 # view the page